 All of us would love to go on a long journey in that favourite car of ours.
 However, the journey comes to a sudden halt because the engine seized.
 Why did this happen?
 Without oil and water, the engine suffered a wear and tear.
 This is a similar scenario with the human voice.
 Without proper vocal hygiene, the voice suffers a wear and tear after few years and the dream of a fruitful musical journey comes to an unexpected halt.
 Nobody likes to be in this situation.
 We can avoid such situations with a little care before starting the practice every day.

-Vocal warmup exercises are simple exercises that help to warm up, stretch and relax the muscles of the vocal chords.
+Vocal warmup exercises are simple voice exercises that help to warm up, stretch and relax the muscles of the vocal chords.
 Since singing is a physical process, it is an amalgamation of all parts of the body and for this to happen effectively, the body has to be in good shape to co-operate with the mind.
 Unnecessary strain on the vocal chords by pushing too much above the vocal range or singing in the incorrect shruti hampers the tonal quality which ultimately leads to the deterioration of the quality of voice.

 We might notice some days we are able to sing comfortably, however some days we see that the voice wears out pretty soon and sounds cracked up or strained.
 This happens due to wrong singing techniques.
 Unfortunately, we do not pay so much attention to vocal hygiene which is the main cause of such a wear and tear.